Can Utility Bills In Collections Hurt Your Credit Score?

 An account in collections indicates that you’ve failed to make on-time payments on your bills.
 This will affect the payment history portion of your credit.
 Because payment history is the most important part of your credit, it’s easy to see why having an account in collections is a bad thing.

-The amount in collections will also affect the impact to your credit score.
+The amount in collections will also affect the impact on your credit score.
 Having a bill for $40 in collections is much less serious than having a bill for $4,000 in collections.

-What's the effect of an account in collections?
+What's the effect of a utility bill in collections?

 It’s difficult to know exactly how much your credit score will drop if you have an account enter collection.